|

 after including curtains and French printmaking papers,

 production declined.
+RAW MATERIALS

 The inner barks of three plants, all